Follow us on Twitter

 5. Mix the bacon and pork back in with the vegetables, along with the cooked rice, spinach, pine nuts, oregano, salt and pepper.
 Stir thoroughy and constantly for about 2-3 minutes, until it's heated through.
 Remove from the heat and divide evenly between each of the squash, stuffing the mixture into each one.
 DO NOT pack it in tight or it won't cook properly.

 6. Top each squash with it's lid and bake for about 1 hour, or until squash is tender.
 Serve hot out of the oven.
 (You can also flip them over and remove the skin for one presentation, or scoop them out and mash it all together for another.
-Every version is pictured on the left.)
+Every version is pictured at the top.)

 Yield: 4 Servings